Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 |University of Virginia| A collection of consent and assent templates ^[https://research.virginia.edu/irb-sbs/consent-templates]|

 > **Note** <br> <br>
 The security of consent and assent forms should be a top priority to your team.
-Not only does it contain identifiable particiant information, but without this form, you no longer have consent to collect or maintain a participant's data.
+Not only does it contain identifiable particiant information, but without this form, you no longer have consent to collect a participant's data.
 Whether you collect consent on paper or electronically, make sure you have a clear plan that includes:
 - Using institution and IRB approved tools to collect consent
 - If collecting paper consent, being able to clearly read a participant's name and other relevant information collected (e.g., participant printed name or signature alone may not be sufficient due to duplicate names, nicknames used, or illegible handwriting).
-One option is to pre-print names on forms or have teachers write student names on forms before handing them out
+One option is to pre-print names and other relevant information on forms or have school staff write participant names on forms before handing them out.
 - Capturing consent forms and storing them securely and consistently.
 If forms are collected in the field, make sure they are promptly returned to the office and stored securely.

-## Quality Control
+## Quality control

 In addition to implementing quality assurance measures during your planning phases, it is equally important to implement several quality control measures while data collection is underway.
 Those measures include: